Why are Trump’s children testifying at New York civil fraud trial?

 According to the New York Attorney General’s office, Ivanka retained a financial interest in the Trump Organization’s operations even after leaving for the White House, including through an interest in the now-sold Washington hotel.

-Ivanka is again appealing the ruling but is currently scheduled to take the stand on 8 November, two days after her father’s testimony on 6 November.
+Another appeal was denied in the midst of her brothers’ testimony and she is now scheduled to take the stand on 8 November, two days after her father’s testimony on 6 November.

 It is expected that the prosecution will rest following her testimony.
 The defence team will then lay out its case.